tavik000/TicTacToe_React_Native/README.md

 -----

 ## Notice
-When I use react-native component following to official document (https://github.com/zmxv/react-native-sound).
+When I use react-native-sound component following official document (https://github.com/zmxv/react-native-sound).

 I can not play my sound file and show the message `playback failed due to audio decoding errors`.